 The University of Amsterdam (UvA) wishes to encourage collaboration between disciplines on complex societally relevant themes.
-To stimulate this type of research the UvA offers Seed Grants for interdisciplinary research projects falling within four specific themes that are important for the university.
+These themes are described in the UvA Instellingsplan 'Inspiring Generations' 2021-2026.
 The four themes are:

 - 1. Responsible Digital Transformations

 - 2. Healthy Future

 - 3. Fair and Resilient Societies

 - 4. Sustainable Prosperity